Hydraulic Brakes Vs Mechanical Brakes: A Comparison

 1. How Much Better Are Hydraulic Brakes Than Mechanical Ones?

 Hydraulic brakes are a major improvement over mechanical brakes, and it’s easy to see why.
-Hydraulic brakes offer superior braking force due to the fact that they use hydraulic pressure instead of friction created between two surfaces.
-This means that hydraulic brakes can provide more stopping power than mechanical brakes, even when using less effort.
+Hydraulic brakes offer superior braking force because they use hydraulic pressure instead of friction created between two surfaces.
+Hydraulic brakes can provide more stopping power than mechanical brakes, even when using less effort.

 2. What Is The Comparison Between Mechanical And Hydraulic Brakes?